 The Rössing Foundation’s three education centres remain popular among learners.
 In addition to on-going support provided to learners from different schools in the English language, Mathematics and Science, many learners flocked to the Arandis and Tamariskia centres for examination preparations.

-National mobile outreach programme
+Mobile laboratory outreach programme

 Learners are generally well-behaved, enthusiastic and willing to learn, while teachers continued to show enthusiasm and shared contact details with the visiting teams to enable continued support.
 School management teams played a vital role in ensuring that planned activities are carried out in the schools.